 Baby, it’s cold (and icy, wet and snowy) outside

 The most immediate risk for condo managers and residents is from the elements.
 Winter inevitably brings an unpredictable mix of snow, ice, rain and the potential for slip and fall incidents.
-Properly trained condo concierge and security patrol teams are the first line of defence against mitigating legal liability and other risks.
+Properly trained condo concierge and security patrol teams are the first lines of defence against mitigating legal liability and other risks.
 Guards should be responsible for identifying, documenting and reporting potential issues such as icy sidewalks, while also taking action to address those issues.
 It only takes a few minutes to salt a busy pathway, for example, but that simple act can save a great deal of response time, stress and cost if an accident occurs.

 The same approach should apply inside a building, as well.
 Security teams should be on the lookout for frozen pipes, faulty mechanical systems—a malfunctioning heating system can lead to a temperature drop in mechanical rooms that increase the risk that pipes will freeze—overland flooding and other hazards that could result in expensive repair and cleanup work if left unchecked.
 That’s especially important in underground parking garages, many of which can be prone to flooding.
 Those problems could escalate quickly in the event of a major snowstorm or rapid thaw cycle.